msg-systems/WPF-GUI-Localizer/README.md

 #### ResourcesTextConverter for Resources use case
 The ```ResourcesTextConverter``` can be used to translate an individual GUI-element.

-If the Views / Windows are prepared like described in [XAML modifications needed for Resources use case](#translationpreperationRes), Views and Windows will automatically be translated according to ```Thread.CurrentThread.CurrentUILanguage``` once the binding expression is evaluated.
+If the Views / Windows are prepared like described in [XAML modifications needed for Resources use case](#translationpreperationRes), Views and Windows will automatically be translated according to ```Thread.CurrentThread.CurrentUILanguage```, once the binding expression is evaluated.

-If the translations need to be updated, the View / Window can be reloaded / reopened to re-evaluate the binding expression or ```GuiTranslator``` can be called like describen above.
+If the translations need to be updated, the View / Window can be reloaded / reopened to re-evaluate the binding expression or ```GuiTranslator``` can be called like described above.

 <a id="saving"></a>
 ### Saving the translations

 When Exiting the application, the altered texts, which have not been permanently stored so far, should be written into their original translation files.

 Note: It is recommended to skip the saving step, if the ability to alter the translations is turned off.

 To save translations, call